Votes in favor of the impeachment fell short

-Kuczynski is the latest Latin American leader to be engulfed in a wave of corruption investigations stemming from the largest bribery scandal
+Kuczynski is the latest Latin American leader to be engulfed in a wave of corruption investigations stemming from the largest bribery scandal in modern history.

 The debate over whether he should stay in office followed allegations that he accepted bribes when he served as the country’s finance minister and later its prime minister.